-The first WellesleyX offerings represent Wellesley’s breadth of disciplines, as well as some of its most
+WellesleyX offerings represent Wellesley’s breadth of disciplines, as well as some of its most popular courses.

 Wellesley faculty are eagerly exploring ways to experiment with MOOC technology to enhance classroom teaching—as well as ways that WellesleyX courses might advance the learning opportunities offered by MOOCs to date.
 Ravi Ravishanker, associate dean of WellesleyX and the College's chief information officer, says, “The possibilities are endless and exciting; the challenge is to harmonize the capabilities of the new technology with the academic rigor that is at Wellesley’s core.”

-All courses will be open and free of cost to anyone with an Internet connection—regardless of gender or geography—through edX.
+All courses are open and offered free of cost to anyone with an Internet connection—regardless of gender or geography—through edX.